Frontier Developments: History

 Frontier Developments' first game was the 1993 Amiga CD32 port of Frontier: Elite II, followed by Frontier: First Encounters in 1995, these being the first and second sequels to the 1984 game Elite by Acornsoft.
 David Braben owned all rights to Elite assigned to the company in 2008.

 Between 2005 and 2011, Frontier developed The Outsider, an action-adventure game set in Washington DC that Braben said would advance video game storytelling.
 The Outsider was cancelled in January 2011 after it was dropped by the publisher, Codemasters, leading to nearly 30 staff layoffs.

 Frontier had been planning a new Elite sequel, under the working title Elite 4, since 1998.
 The company completed a successful Kickstarter campaign at the end of 2012, where the new sequel's name Elite: Dangerous was revealed.
 Early-access versions of the game have been playable by backers since December 2013.
 The full game was released to PC on 16 December 2014.

 Frontier Developments has made many other games, including Dog's Life, Thrillville, and RollerCoaster Tycoon 3.
 The company also made games for the Wallace and Gromit franchise, and has released Wallace & Gromit in Project Zoo, and a tie-in game for Wallace & Gromit: The Curse of the Were-Rabbit.
 In 2008, Frontier released LostWinds, a launch title for Nintendo's WiiWare platform.
 It was followed up with a sequel in 2009, entitled LostWinds: Winter of the Melodias.
 In 2010, Frontier developed Kinectimals for Microsoft's Kinect controller on the Xbox 360.
 In 2011 Kinect Disneyland Adventures and Kinectimals: Now With Bears were developed, along with ports of LostWinds for iOS and Kinectimals for iOS and Windows Phone.
 In 2012, Frontier released Coaster Crazy, and started to work on Elite: Dangerous Kickstarter, which successfully closed at the start of 2013.
 In 2013, Frontier released Xbox One and Xbox 360 exclusive Zoo Tycoon, published by Microsoft Studios, and launched backers alpha for Elite: Dangerous in December.
 In 2015 the company released Screamride, a theme park construction and management simulation game for the Xbox 360 and Xbox One.
 The company has recently released Planet Coaster, a construction and management simulation video game similar to the RollerCoaster Tycoon franchise.
 The game is the second major self-published franchises from Frontier along with the Elite series.
-Frontier announced that they will begin self-publishing all their future games, starting with Planet Coaster.
+Frontier announced that it will begin self-publishing all its future games, starting with Planet Coaster.

 Frontier opened a North American studio in August 2012 in Halifax, Nova Scotia, Canada under the name Frontier Developments Inc. and headed by David Walsh.
 It closed in January 2015.